c0nD/song2tab/README.md

 Otherwise, the pre-trained models will be included in the repo, and can be used without needing to install the original training dataset.

+## My Contributions
+My goal with this project is to improve on already existing ideas within the automatic music transcription academic space.
+By using Frank Cwitkowitz's `amt-tools`, the framework to build a model has been fairly straight-forward.

+With that said, my goal is to improve upon how the inputs are transformed through the TabCNN model.
+By updating how the VQT works to augment data for a more robust model that accounts for electric guitars, effects, background noise, etc, while also increasing the model's complexity with extra layers, I aim to create a stronger, more robust model than the example TabCNN.

+Additionally, my goal is to host this back-end model on a web-based front-end for others to access and get tablature from other websites or audio files.

 ## Annotations
 - [Dataset](https://guitarset.weebly.com/)